Kwesi-Eddem/Kwesi-Eddem/README.md

-# About Me:

-Backend developer focused on systems, architecture, and reliability.
+## Focused on systems, architecture, and reliability.
 Currently enrolled in the ALX Software Engineering program.

-## Interests

-- Systems optimization
+## - Systems optimization
-- Cross-platform development
+## - Cross-platform development